phpedia/phpedia.github.com/_posts/2012-04-03-Welcome-to-PHPEdia.markdown

 ## How it works at all?
 So, we need to see our rules, and basicly you will write your articles in Markdow(or textile) and that's it :)

+{% highlight php %}
+TextMate is a good editor to write markdown... but you can find others, even online editors
+{% endhighlight %}

 Then, you can share with others and i this way we are disseminating PHP Knowledge :)

 ## Contribute n enjoy :)